-7. When you utilize your Worldwide Emergency Coverage or Worldwide Urgently Needed Services benefits
+7. When you utilize your Worldwide Emergency Coverage, Worldwide Urgently Needed Services, or Worldwide Emergency Transportation benefits

 You will pay the full cost of emergency services received outside of the United States at the time you receive services.
 To receive reimbursement from us, you must do the following: